-We are a clinical-stage dermatology company focused on identifying, developing and commercializing branded and generic topical drug products for the treatment of skin diseases.
+A dermatology company focused on identifying, developing, and commercializing topical drug products for the treatment of skin diseases.

 We have leveraged our proprietary technology platform, which utilizes a microencapsulation process, to develop two innovative topical formulations, TWYNEO® (benzoyl peroxide and tretinoin) Cream, 3%/0.1% which is now FDA approved and EPSOLAY® (benzoyl peroxide) Cream, 5%.

 The pipeline also includes SGT-210—an early-stage topical epidermal growth factor receptor inhibitor, erlotinib, which is being investigated for the treatment of palmoplantar keratoderma—and preclinical assets SGT-310 (tapinorof) and SGT-510 (roflumilast) for the treatment of psoriasis and other dermatological indications.

 A diverse, late-stage branded product pipeline using proprietary silica-based drug delivery technology.